jurypan/TradeHubler/README.md

-# JCTG Project Overview
+# TradeHubler overview

-The JCTG project is structured into three major components, each serving a unique role in the overall functionality of the system.
+The TradeHubler project is structured into three major components, each serving a unique role in the overall functionality of the system.
 These components are designed to work together to capture TradingView requests, process them, and interact with Metatrader applications.

 ## Components